ITC Hotels FY26 Net Profit Rises 29% to ₹821 Cr

 1 Day5 Days1 Month6 Months1 Year5 Years

-How will ITC Hotels finance the capital expenditure required to expand from 155 to 250 hotels by 2031, given the thin closing cash balance of ₹35 crore and heavy investing outflows?
+How will ITC Hotels finance the capital expenditure required to expand from 155 to 250 hotels by 2031, given that investing activities already exceeded operating cash flows in FY26?

-How quickly can ITC Hotels integrate Zuri Hotels and Resorts into its brand portfolio, and what revenue synergies or margin improvements can be expected from this acquisition in FY27?
+How quickly can ITC Hotels integrate Zuri Hotels and Resorts into its operational framework, and what revenue synergies or margin improvements can be expected from this acquisition?

 scanx